Battle of the Jabara Valley

 The Battle of the Jabara Valley occurred between 26 and 29 August 2019, during the Second Yemeni Civil War.
-It was part of the Operation Victory from God, a major Houthi-led offensive along the Saudi-Yemeni border.
+It was part of Operation Victory from God, a major Houthi-led offensive along the Saudi Arabian-Yemeni border.

 The battle

 A Saudi Arabian auxiliary force of around 1,100 men from the al-Fateh Brigade launched an offensive into the Jabara Valley in Yemen's Saada Governorate against Houthi forces.
 When the al-Fateh Brigade entered the valley, it was initially met with no resistance.
-A Houthi force then enveloped the Saudi aligned force and besieged it for four days.
-Saudi air support was ineffective at breaking the envelopment, with Houthi sources reporting that the Saudis accidentally struck their own positions with airstrikes.
+A Houthi force then enveloped the Saudi-aligned force and besieged it for four days.
+Saudi air support was ineffective at breaking the envelopment, with sources reporting that the Saudis accidentally struck their own positions with airstrikes.
 On 29 August 2019, a small breakout occurred with about 100 men from the pro-Saudi force escaping.
 The remaining thousand pro-Saudi troops capitulated, with approximately 1,000 to 2,000 killed or captured.
 The battle was part of the initial phase of Operation Victory from God.